 The Search for Justice

 This strategy can seem puzzling, but the Gorgias provides some explanation.
-Socrates says of a human being whose soul is properly organized and ordered that "if he did what is appropriate with respect to human beings, he would be doing what is just."
-He also says, a few lines earlier, that "when a certain order, the proper one for each thing, is present, a thing is good."
+Socrates says that when someone "does what is fitting (προσήκοντα) as regards men, his actions will be just (δίκαι᾽)..."
+(Gorgias 507a).
+A few lines earlier he says that "when a certain order, the proper (οἰκεῖος) one for each thing, is present, a thing is good" (Gorgias 506e).

 These passages help explain the strategy Socrates pursues in the Republic.
 The suggestion is that the correct answer to the "What is justice?" question is the relatively uninformative one that justice is what is appropriate with respect to human beings.
 In the Republic, unlike in the early dialogues, the pursuit of a definition is no longer what drives the discussion.
 The search is for justice is in a city and in an individual.
 Socrates begins with the search for justice in the city.
 This is a search for the proper organization of human beings into cities.